By MARYCLAIRE DALE of Associated Press

 But the U.S. attorney acknowledged police corruption cases can be difficult to win.
 He said investigators have to build a rock-solid case before making arrests because "you know that a battle is coming when you get to trial."

-The Philadelphia district attorney's office said it notified police two years ago that it would no longer rely on testimony from five of the officers, and as a result no open cases involving them remained.
+district attorney's office said it notified police two years ago that it would no longer rely on testimony from five of the officers, and as a result no open cases involving them remained.
 Cases involving the sixth officer, Norman, were now being reviewed, the office said in a statement.

 "Now that the federal investigation has been completed, the district attorney's office will review previous convictions involving the six officers and will take appropriate action," the statement said.